StevensDeptECE/CPE553-CPP/cheatsheet.md

 #define X some text         // Replace X with some text
 #define F(a,b) a+b          // Replace F(1,2) with 1+2
 #define X \
- some text                  // Multiline definition
+ some text                  // Multiline definition, replace X with "\nsome text"
 #undef X                    // Remove definition
 #if defined(X)              // Conditional compilation (#ifdef X)
 #else                       // Optional (#ifndef X or #if !defined(X))